Emergency medical services in the United States: Shortages

-Occupational Health Hazards
+Occupational health hazards

-Common Risks
+Common risks

 Emergency Medical Service workers face numerous occupational hazards due to frequent activity and setting changes throughout their work day.
 These risks are usually very similar to health professionals.
 EMS typically arrives before the environment has been cleared of chemical, biological, and physical hazards.
 This puts workers at more risk than if they were in a more controlled environment such as a hospital.
 The most common injuries for EMS workers are sprains and strains.
 Providers lift several of heavy objects, including people and equipment.
 High-stress situations can result in injury from violence towards EMS workers.
 In an examination of occupational hazards to EMS workers, almost two-thirds of EMS workers had experienced some type of violence on the job in 12 months.
 Most of these incidents involved cursing, punching, and spitting.
 While all of these are physical health risks, spitting can also be a biological hazard, spreading communicable diseases.
 Contact with patient blood can also be a serious and common biological hazard for emergency medical staff.
 Blood can carry pathogens that spread diseases like HIV/AIDS and Hepatitis.
 These hazards can range from toxic substances from spills or broken glass and sharp metals from explosions or vehicle crashes.
 Workers use disinfectants like bleach or alcohol-based products when they are cleaning and using proper safety protocols, which can have negative health impacts.